yeemey/2018-05-29-kingcounty/index.md

 	with support from KCIT.
   </p>
   <p>
-	The instructions below are provided for folks who either have administrator privileges or would like to follow along with these lessons on their personal computers. <strong>Please do not attempt to follow the instructions on a KCIT machine!</strong>
+	The instructions below are provided for people who either have administrator privileges or would like to follow along with these lessons on their personal computers. <strong>Please do not attempt to follow these instructions on a KCIT machine!</strong>
   </p>
 </div> {% comment %} End of KCIT section. {% endcomment %}